 Financial Support: Full support (stipend, tuition, fees and health insurance) is guaranteed to all PhD students for at least five years.
 First and second year students are supported by the institution, by a T32 training grant, or by individual fellowships.
 Students in their 3rd year and above are supported by their dissertation advisors, generally from research grants, or by individual fellowships.
 In the event of a lapse in advisor funding, the institution (department or school) fills the gap in support.

 Course of Study: Although each PhD program has its own course work and preliminary exam requirements, the first year is generally devoted to course work and laboratory rotations.
 At the beginning of the second year, students enter their thesis labs, finish course work and assemble dissertation committees.
 At the end of the second year, students complete their preliminary exam, which is generally based on their proposed dissertation project.
 After passing the preliminary exam, the student is fully devoted to research.
 Some programs have a teaching requirement but all students can serve as teaching assistants with the approval of their dissertation mentor.

-Statistics: In an effort to provide comprehensive information for all interested individuals, The Duke University Graduate School posts summary data on its PhD programs.
-These data include information such as total applications, admissions, matriculations, demographics, median GRE and GPA scores, and career outcomes.
+Statistics: In an effort to provide comprehensive information for all interested individuals, The Duke University Graduate School posts application data, admissions and matriculation data, demographics, time-to-degree, completion rates, and career outcomes for all PhD programs.